 Vice-President: John Lyon, Arkansas News Bureau

-Secretary: Rob Moritz, University of Central Arkansas
+Treasurer: Rob Moritz, University of Central Arkansas

 Sonny Albarado, Arkansas Democrat-Gazette